moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/create_lens_folder/index.md

-# Creating Lens folder structure
+# Creating semantic model

-Next, you transform conceptual design into a functional data model.
+In this topic, you’ll learn how to design a conceptual semantic model that transforms business needs into structured data.
+As a Data Engineer, your role is to create a model that aligns with business goals, supports key metrics, and drives insights for decision-making.

+## Scenario

+You're building a semantic model for a retail business to analyze purchase patterns and product affinity.
+The model needs to combine data from various sources—like customer purchase history, product catalogs, and sales data—into a unified view.
+You want to ensure that your Lens model effectively captures customer behavior and accurately reflects relationships between different products that customers tend to purchase together.
+For it, you transform conceptual design into a functional data model.
 This enables you to structure and organize the data effectively, ensuring it meets analytical and business needs.

 ## Lens folder structure